Best Things to Do in Bordeaux for a Great Time in Southwest France!

 things to do in bordeaux

-Another marvelous place to visit while in Bordeaux, the Médoc wine region is also in the Gironde area, located north of the city of Bordeaux, which hosts over 1500 vineyards that produce some of the country’s top red wines.
+Another marvelous place to visit while in Bordeaux is the Médoc wine region, which is also in the Gironde area, located north of the city of Bordeaux.
+It hosts over 1500 vineyards that produce some of the country’s top red wines.

 As you could see, Bordeaux can be a fantastic destination for a short trip, there’s a lot to do, great wine and gastronomy, entertainment, and a good dose of day trips to keep you from getting bored… not that you would, in any case!